 To help illustrate the damping factor specifications we’ll find in power amplifier data sheets and manuals, let’s have a look at a few examples:

 Crown Audio XLi 2500

-The Crown Audio XLi 2500 (link to compare prices at select retailers) is a popular stereo power amplifier.
+The Crown Audio XLi 2500 (link to check the price on Amazon) is a popular stereo power amplifier.
 Its damping factor specification is listed as:

 Damping Factor (8ohms), 10 Hz-400 Hz: > 200